 As at 30 September 2016, the City's total investment earnings exceed the budget estimate by \$22,368 (15%).
 However, of this, \$33,630 was earned by the Leederville Gardens Inc Surplus Trust and funds in this trust are restricted.
 Investment earnings from this trust were excluded from the 2016-17 budget calculations.
-If the earnings from the Leederville Gardens Inc Surplus Trust funds are excluded, the year to date earnings of the City are under budget by \$11,262 (7%).
-This reduction in investment earnings is due mainly to lower earnings from Municipal funds \$19,729 (13%) resulting from the budget being adopted three weeks later than originally planned, causing follow-on delays in the issue of rates notices and cash collections.
-This causes a reduced level of average funds invested during the period July to September.
+If the earnings from this Trust are excluded, the year to date earnings of the City are under budget by \$11,262 (7%), which is due mainly to lower earnings from Municipal funds of \$19,729 (13%) resulting from the budget being adopted three weeks later than originally planned, causing follow-on delays in the issue of rates notices and cash collections.
 It is anticipated that the impact of the reduced earnings will be diluted as the year progresses.